kanaria69/Mainecoco/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## What did one nut say as he chased another nut?
+I'm a cashew!